Golden Knights sign Karlsson to $5.25M, 1-year deal

-LAS VEGAS — The Vegas Golden Knights have signed forward William Karlsson to a $5.25 million, one-year contract.
+LAS VEGAS — William Karlsson and the Vegas Golden Knights avoided arbitration with a $5.25 million, one-year contract for the high-scoring forward.

-General manager George McPhee announced the deal Saturday as the two sides avoided arbitration.
+General manager George McPhee announced the deal Saturday.
 Karlsson gets a significant raise from his previous $1 million salary.

+“In the arbitration process, it helps to get the deal done,” McPhee said.
+“The parties get sharper and more focused as the hearing nears.
+We’re happy with this deal and we believe that William is as well.
+He seems to be happy with it.
+It was a good compromise.”

 More AP NHL: https://apnews.com/tag/NHLhockey and https://twitter.com/AP_Sports